 Fried has also vowed a “deep dive” into Florida’s concealed weapons permit program — now administered by her Department of Agriculture & Consumer Affairs — as soon as she is sworn into office.
 She sees organizations such as the NRA and the USCCA as “enem[ies] of the people.”

-Thus, she ignores absolutely everything of importance to agriculture in the Sunshine State: lethal yellowing (killing palm trees), citrus canker and citrus greening (killing orange groves), the redbay ambrosia beetle (destroying avocados), a dramatic water shortage, the explosion of invasive species like Burmese pythons and Nile monitor lizards, and out-of-control immigration.
+Thus, she ignores absolutely everything of importance to agriculture in the Sunshine State: lethal yellowing (killing palm trees), citrus canker and citrus greening (killing orange groves), the redbay ambrosia beetle (destroying avocados), a dramatic water shortage, and the explosion of invasive species like Burmese pythons and Nile monitor lizards.

 It looks as though Florida may remove Fried’s access to and administrative control of concealed carry permits.
 Not a moment too soon.
 Nearly two million Floridians have concealed carry permits.
 They either did not vote or did not pay attention when marking ballots for Commissioner of Agriculture.

 Soon, with recreational pot smoking commonplace in a generation that questions the founding values of our society, concealed carry permit holders will be faced with increased pressure.